deeedob/thesis/content/30_related_work.md

 {
     rpc SubscribeToTransportChanges (GenericVoidValue) returns (stream TransportUpdate) {}
     rpc SubscribeToParameterUpdates (ParameterNotificationBlocklist) returns (stream ParameterUpdate) {}
-    rpc SubscribeToPropertyUpdates (PropertyNotificationBlocklist) returns (stream PropertyValue) {}
     ~~~
 }
 ```

-Sushi provides various services to remotely manage the application or to monitor changes in the SUSHI application.
+Sushi provides various services to remotely manage the application or to monitor incoming changes from SUSHI.
 Leveraging gRPC, this interface can be implemented in various languages supported by gRPC and protobuf.
 Elk Audio also offers two ready-made client implementations, one in C++^[https://github.com/elk-audio/elkcpp] and another in Python^[https://github.com/elk-audio/elkpy].